Supporting Catapult Play

-Our Bean Bag Catapults have been popular both in our www.eeltoys.com Webshop and at Play Events for years.
+These Bean Bag Catapults we designed have been popular both in our early learning program and at play events for years.
 Kids and adults seem to love watching all kinds of things fly from Here to There.
 You’ll observe many young children viscerally respond the first time they make a bean bag, stone, or foil ball fly across a room.
 Their eyes widen, their jaw drops, and their body almost shakes with a desire to do it again.

 Bean Bag Catapults are easy to use, and we always recommend people jump in and figure things out for themselves if they are comfortable doing so.
 That said, we put together this article for the folks who are a bit more comfortable with more support and information.